CIS565-Fall-2022/Project5-Vulkan-Grass-Rendering/README.md

 ### 2. Environmental Forces

+There are three environmental forces that impact the grass blade:

 - Recovery: A force based on stiffness of a blade that counteracts external forces of gravity and wind
 - Gravity: Gravitational force from the ground